Must-See Attractions

 St. Mary’s Collegiate Church

-On a visit to St. Mary’s Collegiate Church, Youghal, its history is tangible – with magnificent architecture, the 13th century oak roof structure, the fascinating plaques and effigies.
-With this wonderful structure, St. Mary’s Collegiate Church places us in times of great historic events and in eras of historic figures, e.g Sir, Richard Boyle – 1st Earl of Cork, Oliver Cromwell and Sir Walter Raleigh.
+On a visit to St. Mary’s Collegiate Church, Youghal, its history is tangible – with magnificent architecture.
+The 13th century oak roof structure together with the fascinating plaques and effigies make this a unique jewel.
+With this wonderful structure, St. Mary’s Collegiate Church places us in times of great historic events and in eras of historic figures. e.g Sir, Richard Boyle – 1st Earl of Cork, Oliver Cromwell and Sir Walter Raleigh.

 Guided Walking Tour